Vietnam.vn - Nền tảng quảng bá Việt Nam

 Asian tourists flock to the village.
 Photo: AFP

 Park Na Yeon, 21, from South Korea, said that spending $5.50 to go through the turnstile to take photos was "not worth it."
-However, many residents said it was a practical move because the government would use the money to maintain the pier, making it safer.
+However, many people said that this was a practical action because the government will use this money to maintain the pier, making the place safer.

 "Iseldwald is like heaven on earth.
 We want to protect it," said Titia Weiland.